 What are foreign tax credits?

-These make sure you’re not double-taxed on the same income in multiple countries.
-The amount of foreign tax that has already been paid off-shore is subtracted from the tax owing to the New Zealand Inland Revenue.
+These may provide relief from double-taxation (which can arise when the same income is taxed in multiple countries).
+The amount of foreign tax that has already been paid on a particular source of off-shore income may be subtracted from the tax owing to Inland Revenue on that particular source of income.

 Can I receive other tax credits?